espressif/esp-dev-kits/examples/esp32-s3-usb-bridge/examples/usb_wireless_bridge/README.md

 This project is based on the ESP USB Bridge with additional features for flashing via ESP-NOW and serial communication.
 Click to learn more about [ESP USB Bridge](https://github.com/espressif/esp-usb-bridge#readme).

+## ESP-IDF Required

+This example supports the following ESP-IDF versions:

+- ESP-IDF release/v5.0 and all bugfix releases
+- ESP-IDF release/v5.1 and all bugfix releases
+- ESP-IDF release/v5.2 and all bugfix releases
+- ESP-IDF release/v5.3 and all bugfix releases
+- ESP-IDF release/v5.4 and all bugfix releases

 ## Hardware

 * ESP32-S2/ESP32-S3 Development Board